CNAG-Biomedical-Informatics/convert-pheno/docs/redcap.md

 !!!
 Quote "REDCap project creation user’s guide"
     _“We always recommend reviewing your variable names with a statistician or whoever will be analyzing your data.
 This is especially important if this is the first time you are building a database.”_

-Due to this flexibility, it can be challenging to create a solution that can handle the vast array of possibilities in REDCap projects.
-Despite this, we were able to successfully convert data from REDCap project exports to both Beacon v2 and Phenopackets v2 by utilizing a mapping file.
+Due to the flexibility of REDCap projects, it can be challenging to develop a solution that accommodates the wide range of possibilities.
+Nonetheless, we were able to successfully convert data from REDCap project exports to both Beacon v2 and Phenopackets v2 formats using a mapping file.
 These conversions were achieved as part of the [3TR Project](https://3tr-imi.eu).

 === "Command-line"